Overview of STL

 STL is unique in that its signals are powerful, extremely secure, and available worldwide.
-The high-power signals provide a backup to the Global Positioning System (GPS) as well as penetrate into GPS-challenged environments where GPS signals are obstructed or degraded, including indoors.
+The high-power signals complement the Global Positioning System (GPS) by penetrating into GPS-challenged environments where GPS signals are obstructed or degraded, including indoors.
 The complex, overlapping beam patterns of the satellites combined with modern cryptographic techniques allow STL to deliver a trusted time and location capability that is highly secure.

 Due to the proximity of LEO satellites (25 times closer to the Earth than GNSS satellites) and a high-power satellite signal, STL broadcasts are 1,000 times (30 dB) stronger than GPS, allowing them to penetrate deep into GPS-challenged environments where signals are obstructed or degraded, including indoors and underground.

 An innovative mesh architecture of 66 polar-orbit LEO satellites forms an efficient and flexible global network in space to ensure a robust time and location service everywhere — including urban and rural locations, and across oceans, airways, and polar regions.
 Cross-links provide continuous orbit and time information on the entire constellation even when most are not in view of ground systems.
 Overlapping spot beams provide location-specific keys that change every second to support location-based authentication.

 STL’s unique security features provide a trusted PNT solution that is highly resistant to cyberattacks and other signal manipulation.
 For example, the complex, overlapping beam patterns of the satellites combined with modern cryptographic techniques allow STL to deliver a trusted time and location capability that is highly secure.